-Fans flocked to Prestbury Park for the 2019 Cheltenham Festival and it was to be another thrilling instalment of the much-loved horse racing extravaganza.
+Fans flocked to Prestbury Park for the 2019 Cheltenham Festival, picking up Cheltenham free bets along the way and it was to be another thrilling instalment of the much-loved horse racing extravaganza.

 After the build-up and antepost betting action, day one got underway with the Supreme Novices Hurdle, one of four Grade 1 contests run on Tuesday 12 March.